peterkhe1999/CheatSheet/OSEP/README.md

 :endif
 ```

-With environment variables, we can check whether the user is running as root.
+With environment variables, check whether the user is running as **root**.

 The "*" specifies that this action will be performed for all files being edited.
-We could change this to match only files with a particular name or file extension.
+=> could change this to match only files with a particular name or file extension.

-Then use :w! to save the buffer contents.
+Then use `:w!` to save the buffer contents.

-Put our command in `/home/offsec/.vim/plugin/settings.vim`.
+`/home/offsec/.vim/plugin/settings.vim`.

 ```
 :if $USER == "root"